pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/kubernetes/begin.md

 ### Configure Kubernetes

-<a href="{{< relref "/registry/packages/kubernetes/installation-configuration" >}}" target="_blank">Configure Kubernetes</a> so the Pulumi CLI can connect to a Kubernetes cluster.
+<a href="/registry/packages/kubernetes/installation-configuration" target="_blank">Configure Kubernetes</a> so the Pulumi CLI can connect to a Kubernetes cluster.
 If you have previously configured the <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl CLI</a>, `kubectl`, Pulumi will respect and use your configuration settings.

 Next, we'll create a new Pulumi project.